 Oh, and don’t forget to check out all the incredible tours and tickets for Oxford at GetYourGuide.
 They have a 24-hour cancellation policy which means it’s totally easy to cancel or switch your tours to make the most out of your visit.

 Take a look at the best things to do in Oxford.
 Have the best trip!

 If you are an ardent Harry Potter fan (who isn’t?!) and love gothic architecture, you must visit the Christ Church college in Oxford.

-This signifies the first 101 scholars that were admitted to the college and uses Oxford Time that is actually 5 minutes behind the now used, GMT time.
+This signifies the first 101 scholars that were admitted to the college and use Oxford Time which is actually 5 minutes behind the now used, GMT time.
 Hence 5 minutes after 9 pm.